aishstha/100-days-of-code/log.md

 * Start a JavaScript back-end projecto with Node.js.
 * How the Twitter api works.
 * How a bot works.
-* Review of ways to acces variables in Java.
+* Review of ways to access variables in Java.

 #### **Total time**:
 2h 12min.